emmanuel-bv/iotedge-iva-nano/README.md

 - Go to the `Manage` tab
 - Unselect the `Demo Mode`, which uses several hardcoded video files as input of car traffic
 - Update the `Video Stream 1` property:
-    - In the `cameraId`, name your camera, for instance `Room 01`
+    - In the `cameraId`, name your camera, for instance `Room Camera 01`
-    - In the `videoStreamUrl`, enter the RTSP stream of this camera: `rtsp://room-camera-ip-address:8554/live`
+    - In the `videoStreamUrl`, enter the RTSP stream of this camera given in the room
 - Keep the default AI model of DeepStream by keeping the value `DeepStream ResNet 10` as the `AI model type`.
 - Keep the default `Secondary Detection Class` as `person`
 - Hit `Save`